European Tech Regulation

 • Certain ‘related services’, defined as digital services integrated into, or interconnected with, a product in such a way that the absence of the service would prevent the product from performing one or more of its functions.

-• Create liability for a wider range of defects – including issues with software updates (or lack of updates), AI and cybersecurity risks.
+• Creates liability for a wider range of defects – including issues with software updates (or lack of updates), AI and cybersecurity risks.

-• Expand the range of recoverable damages to include:
+• Expands the range of recoverable damages to include:

 • Medically recognised damage to psychological health.